 NFES 4381 kits are available from the National Interagency Radio Cache.
 Each kit contains 16 handheld radios configured with all USDA-FS and DOI tactical, command and national air frequencies.
-The radio
+The radio manufacturer requested needs to be confirmed by the Communications Unit Leader and specified in the order in "Special Needs".

-Order in the current ordering system of record as: Supply, NFES Supplies, 4381\\ - Kit - Command/Tac (NIRSC Only) King. \\(4381K2 for KNG2-P150) (4381KD for DPHX) (4381KR for BKR-5000)
+Order in the current ordering system of record as: Supply, NFES Supplies, 4381 - Kit - Command/Tac (NIRSC Only) King.
+(4381K2 for KNG2-P150) (4381KD for DPHX) (4381KR for BKR-5000)